vinceimbat/vinceimbat/content/vignettes/losing another dirt road.md

 I continued walking and looked down.
 A poem is coming my way.

 # To do
-- Update backlinks and connect them to [[essays/all them dirt roads|all them dirt roads]].
+- Update backlinks and connect them to [[all them dirt roads|all them dirt roads]].
 Then deprecate this note.